 Source: National Health and Nutrition Examination Survey 2007-2010.
 JAMA.
 2011;305(19):1971-1979

-Blood Pressure Guidelines & Tips
+Blood Pressure Guidelines for Seniors

 The American Heart Association (AHA) has released new blood pressure guidelines for blood pressure in adults, which are based on recent scientific evidence.
 The guidelines lower the threshold for what is considered high blood pressure, from 140/90 mmHg to 130/80 mmHg.
 This means that more people will now be considered to have high blood pressure, and will need to take steps to lower their blood pressure.